The Double-Copy Root of Hawking Thermality: Derivation of the Non-Abelian Phase

+Here the IR scale $\mu$ absorbs the arbitrary upper cutoff.
+The cancellation of the $p \cdot k \approx E$ factors is the defining feature of the gauge theory root; the phase $\beta$ depends linearly on the color eigenvalue $\lambda$ but is independent of the probe energy $E$.
+We thus identify the phase coefficient $\beta = C\lambda$, defining an effective coupling constant $C = g Q$.

 The final radiation spectrum is obtained from the Fourier transform of this time-dependent phase factor with respect to the radiated energy.
-As energy transfer is negligable in the eikonal limit we identify the radiated energy with for the energy of the incoming probe, $E$,
+As energy transfer is negligible in the eikonal limit, we identify the radiated energy with the energy of the incoming probe, $E$:

-The integral for $\mathcal{A}(E)$ is a standard result that evaluates to a Gamma function, $|\mathcal{A}(E)|^2 \propto E^{-2} |\Gamma(1+i\beta)|^2$.
-Using the identity $|\Gamma(1+ix)|^2 = \pi x / \sinh(\pi x)$, the differential particle number spectrum takes its final form:
+The integral for $\mathcal{A}(E)$ is a standard result that evaluates to a Gamma function, $|\mathcal{A}(E)|^2 \propto E^{-2} |\Gamma(1 - i \beta)|^2$.
+Using the identity $|\Gamma(1\pm ix)|^2 = \pi x / \sinh(\pi x)$, the differential particle number spectrum takes its final form:

-This result forms the basis of our analysis.
 The physics is entirely encoded in the dependence of the phase coefficient $\beta$.
-For the abelian case, $\beta$ is a constant.
+For the abelian case, $\lambda \to q$, the $\beta$ is a constant with respect to both charge of the scalar (fixed by the field theory) and the energy.
 For gravity, in sharp contrast, $\beta\propto E$, which yields the familiar Planck-like spectrum.

 Gravity's thermal form requires two ingredients: the logarithmic phase itself, which is a universal consequence of the long-range potential in four dimensions, and the linear energy dependence of its coefficient.
-This energy dependence has a spectacularly simple origin in the double-copy construction of the 3-point vertex: the YM color factor is replaced by a second copy of the kinematic numerator, effectively promoting the interaction's momentum dependence from linear to quadratic.
+This gravitational energy dependence has a spectacularly simple origin in the double-copy construction of the 3-point vertex: the YM color factor is replaced by a second copy of the kinematic numerator, $\mathcal{A}_{GR} \propto (k\cdot p)^2/r$, effectively promoting the interaction's momentum dependence from linear to quadratic.

 Can the thermal nature of gravity and all the mysteries therein truly stem from something as elementary as a tree-level substitution in the three-point amplitude for minimal coupling?
-Yes, because this thermal structure is already present in the gauge theory as will become apparent when we analyze in full non-abelian generality.
+Yes, because this thermal structure is already present in the gauge theory, encoded in the spectrum of the color eigenvalue $\lambda$.